-Sales and Use Taxes on Sales and Purchases
+Sales and Use Taxes on Sales and Purchases Made by Veterinarians

 Purpose: This Policy Statement provides guidance on the taxability of prescription and nonprescription drugs and medicines for veterinary use.